 '''

-CompletableFuture<List<String>> ids = ifhIds(); 1
+CompletableFuture<List<String>> ids = ifhIds(); ()

-CompletableFuture<List<String>> result = ids.thenComposeAsync(l -> { 2
+CompletableFuture<List<String>> result = ids.thenComposeAsync(1 -> { (2)

 Stream<CompletableFuture<String>> zip =

-1.stream().map(i -> { 3
+l.stream().map(i -> { 3

 CompletableFuture<String> nameTask = ifhName(i); 4

+CompletableFuture<Integer> statTask = ifhStat(i); 5

 return nameTask.thenCombineAsync(statTask, (name, stat) -> "Name "

 + name + " has stats " + stat); 6

 });

-List<CompletableFuture<String>> combinationList = zip.collect(Collectors
+List<CompletableFuture<String>> combinationList =

-.toList()); 7
+zip.collect(Collectors.toList()); 7

 CompletableFuture<String>[] combinationArray = combinationList.toArray(new

 CompletableFuture[combinationList.size()]);

 CompletableFuture<Void> allDone = CompletableFuture.allOf(combinationArray);

 (8)

 return allDone.thenApply(v -> combinationList.stream()

+.map(CompletableFuture::join) (9)

 .collect(Collectors.toList()));

 });

-List<String> results = result.join(); @
+List<String> results = result.join(); (0)

 assertThat(results).contains(

 "Name NameJoe has stats 103",

 "Name NameBart has stats 104",

 "Name NameHenry has stats 105",

 "Name NameNicole has stats 106",

 "Name NameABSLAJNFOAJNFOANFANSF has stats 121");

 '''

-- 1 We start off with a future that gives us a list of id values to process. - 2 We want to start some deeper asynchronous processing once we get the list. - 3 For each element in the list: - 4 Asynchronously get the associated name. - (5) Asynchronously get the associated task. - 6 Combine both results. - Two we now have a list of futures that represent all the combination tasks.
-To execute these tasks, we need to convert the list to an array. - Pass the array to CompletableFuture.allOf, which outputs a Future that completes when all tasks have completed. - The tricky bit is that allof returns CompletableFuture<Void>, so we reiterate over the list of futures, collecting their results by using join() (which, here, does not block, since allof ensures the futures are all done).

-1 Once the whole asynchronous pipeline has been triggered, we wait for it to be processed and return the list of results that we can assert.
+- 1 We start off with a future that gives us a list of id values to process. - 2 We want to start some deeper asynchronous processing once we get the list. - 3 For each element in the list: - 4 Asynchronously get the associated name. - (5) Asynchronously get the associated task. - 6 Combine both results. - 7 We now have a list of futures that represent all the combination tasks.
+To execute these tasks, we need to convert the list to an array. - (8) Pass the array to CompletableFuture.allOf, which outputs a Future that completes when all tasks have completed. - (9) The tricky bit is that allof returns CompletableFuture<Void>, so we reiterate over the list of futures, collecting their results by using join() (which, here, does not block, since allof ensures the futures are all done). - 1 Once the whole asynchronous pipeline has been triggered, we wait for it to be processed and return the list of results that we can assert.